spatra1031/personal_projects/README.md

 ## 🔥 Big Data Analytics with Apache Spark
 📍 Directory: spark_projects

+Unlock the power of distributed computing with these real-world Apache Spark projects!
+Each project dives deep into big data processing, analysis, and optimization, showcasing how Spark handles large-scale datasets efficiently.

+📊 Projects in This Repository:
-Divvy Bike Trips Analysis – Uncovering usage patterns in bike-sharing data Employee Data Processing – Cleaning & transforming workforce data Flight Delay Analysis – Identifying trends & causes of flight delays M&M Candy Count – Fun data aggregation project
+🚴 Divvy Bike Trips Analysis – Discover usage patterns in Chicago’s bike-sharing system.
+When are people riding the most?
+What are the busiest stations?
+Let’s find out!

+💼 Employee Data Processing – Cleaning, transforming, and analyzing workforce data to uncover salary trends, job roles, and departmental insights.

+✈️ Flight Delay Analysis – Identifying trends and root causes of flight delays across different airports and seasons.
+Can we predict delays?

+🍬 M&M Candy Count – A fun, colorful data aggregation project analyzing the distribution of M&M colors across states.

-San Francisco Fire Calls – Analyzing emergency response patterns
+🚒 San Francisco Fire Calls – Analyzing emergency response patterns to determine the busiest neighborhoods, response times, and most common fire incidents.

 🔗 [Explore the Code](https://github.com/spatra1031/personal_projects/tree/main/spark_projects)